lockss/lockss-rtd-manual/docs/troubleshooting/k3s-checker.rst

 User namespaces disabled
 ------------------------

-In some RHEL 7 and CentOS 7 systems, you may receive the following error message:
+In some RHEL 7 and CentOS 7 systems, you may receive the following error message [#fn-user-namespaces]_:

 .. code-block:: text